C2-DPO: Constrained Controlled Direct Preference Optimization: A Classification View of DPO-style Algorithms

-Another popular DPO-style algorithm is \texttt{IPO}~\cite{IPO}.
-While the derivation of \texttt{IPO} in the original paper looks completely different than \texttt{DPO}, we now show that \texttt{IPO} can also be viewed as a specific instance of our classification framework.
-In contrast to \texttt{DPO}, to obtain \texttt{IPO} we use soft labeling in conjunction with a less common loss function which we present below.
+Another popular DPO-style algorithm is \texttt{IPO}~\citep{IPO}.
+While the derivation of \texttt{IPO} in the original paper looks completely different than \texttt{DPO}, we now show that \texttt{IPO} can also be viewed as a specific instance of our classification framework (see Appendix~\ref{Appendix:IPO} for the detailed derivation).